SingaporeMotherhood | Pregnancy

 How to Eat Well for Two: Nutrition during Pregnancy

-As the saying goes, “you are what you eat”, so choose your food well, as this will provide the necessary building blocks for a healthy baby.
+As the saying goes, “you are what you eat”.
+This is even more important when you are pregnant, so choose your food well.
+Whatever you eat will provide the necessary building blocks for a healthy baby.
 Proper nutrition will provide your body with the resources it requires during pregnancy.
-Proper nutrition is also essential for the healthy development of your baby.
+It is also essential for the healthy development of your baby.

-The Health Promotion Board and Senior Dietitians from KK Women’s and Children’s Hospital, Ms Lim Siew Choo and Ms Nehal Kamdar, offer advice on foods that are beneficial for mums-to-be during pregnancy, and those which should be consumed in moderation.
+So which foods are actually beneficial for mums-to-be during pregnancy?
+Which should pregnant women consume in moderation?
+The Health Promotion Board and Senior Dietitians from KK Women’s and Children’s Hospital, Ms Lim Siew Choo and Ms Nehal Kamdar, tell us.

 Recommended Daily Intake

-Over the course of pregnancy, the mother’s total weight gain should be 11-15 kg (for women of normal weight before pregnancy), with an approximate gain of 0.45 kg per week from the second trimester onwards.
+Over the course of pregnancy, a mother’s total weight gain should be 11 to 15 kg (for women of normal weight before pregnancy), with an approximate gain of 0.45 kg per week from the second trimester onwards.

-Most of this weight is due to the baby, placenta and amniotic fluid, and approximately 3 kg is stored as fat in the mother in preparation for breastfeeding.
+Most of this weight is due to the baby, placenta and amniotic fluid.
+There is also approximately 3 kg of fat stores in preparation for breastfeeding.

-Dieting during pregnancy is not advised as this will reduce the amount of nutrients available for the baby’s development.
-If you stay within recommended daily food intake guidelines, it should not take long to return to your pre-pregnancy weight after delivery.
+Do not diet during pregnancy as this will reduce the amount of nutrients available for your baby’s development.
+If you stay within recommended daily food intake guidelines, it should not take long to return to your pre-pregnancy weight after giving birth.

 A pregnant mother only requires 2,200 calories per day during the first trimester and an additional 300 calories per day from the second trimester onwards.

-Since this “quota” is easily reached, it is important to choose food that will fulfil for your additional nutritional needs.
+Since it is easy to reach this “quota”, it is important to choose food that will fulfil your additional nutritional needs.
 Some food combinations which make up 300 calories include:

-The table below summarises nutrients which are required for your baby’s development, as well as the foods that are rich in these nutrients.
+The table below summarises nutrients which your baby requires for development, as well as the foods that are rich in these nutrients.
 A description of each nutrient follows.

 Folic Acid

 Folic acid is required for cell growth and is often prescribed during the first trimester.
-A deficiency in folic acid increases the chances of neural-tube defects such as spina bifida, where the spinal cord and nerves are exposed at the base of the baby’s spine.
+A deficiency in folic acid increases the chances of neural-tube defects such as spina bifida.
+This is a condition where the spinal cord and nerves are exposed at the base of the baby’s spine.

 Calcium and Vitamin D

-Calcium is required to develop strong bones and teeth, as well as healthy nerves and heart muscles in the baby, while Vitamin D aids calcium absorption.
+Calcium helps develop strong bones and teeth, as well as healthy nerves and heart muscles in the baby, while Vitamin D aids calcium absorption.
 Failure to take sufficient calcium during pregnancy may deplete the mother’s calcium stores.
-Vitamin D may be manufactured by the body just by having ten to 15 minutes of exposure to sunlight (although the noon-day sun should be avoided).
+Just ten to 15 minutes of exposure to sunlight (although you should avoid the noon-day sun) can help the body manufacture Vitamin D.

 Omega-3 Fatty Acids